 Circa 1920 Highlighted Intricate Scrollwork

-This 1920 antique Edwardian engagement ring features complex filigree surrounding an old style, round brilliant-cut diamond.
+This 1920 antique Edwardian engagement ring features complex filigree surrounding an old European cut diamond.
 This decade also signaled the end of Edwardian influence, and the beginning of the Art Deco era.

 In terms of headdresses, the 1920s were all about the cloche.
 French for "bell," the cloche hugged the wearer's head closely.
 So popular was the hat that 1920s brides adapted their veils to include a lacy version of the cloche, attaching their bridal veil layers to either the back or sides.
 Beautiful draping, simple cuts, and flowing fabrics defined the wedding dresses of this era.